The Foundation on the frontline

 “We are absolutely thrilled to officially open Waalbiirniny Waabiny Boodja.
 This major project has transformed what was previously a bare, grassed space with limited shade and seating into a world-class, healing nature-space.
 There is strong evidence that nature is a powerful healer in kids and adults alike, helping to improve wellbeing and assisting in boosting recovery rates, so it’s brilliant that WA patients and families now have a purpose-built space where they can be together outside of clinical settings, whilst still remaining close to care.”

 Hon.
 Ian Campbell, Chairman Perth Children’s Hospital Foundation

-Hospitals can be daunting, clinical environments and the upgraded Greenspace will provide an escape from the pressures of medical treatment and appointments.
+Hospitals can be daunting, clinical environments and Waalbiirniny Waabiny Boodja will provide an escape from the pressures of medical treatment and appointments.
 Patients, their siblings and families will have a space to be together away from the hospital setting whilst remaining close to the care they require.

-The upgraded area will be a natural extension of the award-winning Kids’ Bridge connecting Perth Children’s Hospital to the abundant nature of Kings Park.
+The upgraded area is a natural extension of the award-winning Kids’ Bridge connecting Perth Children’s Hospital to the abundant nature of Kings Park.
 There is strong evidence that nature is a powerful healer in children and adults alike, with exposure improving wellbeing and assisting in recovery rates.

-Drawing inspiration from the traditional owners, the Greenspace will be split into four zones appreciative of Noongar culture and the local habitat, including:
+Drawing inspiration from the Traditional Owners, Waalbiirniny Waabiny Boodja is split into four zones appreciative of Noongar culture and the local habitat, including:

 Proudly funded by